 Australian Environmental Matters.
 Soil and groundwater contamination has been detected at certain of the Company's Australian facilities.
 At the Company's tar distillation facility in Newcastle, New South Wales, Australia, soil contamination from an abandoned underground coal tar pipeline and other groundwater contamination have been detected at a property adjacent to the facility.
-In December 2006 the Company and the owner of the adjacent property reached an agreement in principle pursuant to which the Company will contribute \$1.9 million and the owner of the adjacent property will contribute \$6.8 million toward remediation of the property.
-Subject to the approval of a remediation action plan by local environmental authorities, the agreement in principle provides that the Company will assume responsibility for the management of the remediation effort and will indemnify the current owner for any remediation costs in excess of its agreed contribution.
-At the completion of the remediation, the agreement in principle provides that the property will be transferred to the Company.
-The Company has reserved its expected total remediation costs of \$1.9 million at December 31, 2010.
+In 2011, the Company and the owner of the adjacent property reached an agreement in which the Company will contribute \$1.6 million and the owner of the adjacent property will contribute \$7.5 million toward remediation of the property.
+The agreement provides that the Company will assume responsibility for the management of the remediation effort and will indemnify the current owner for any remediation costs in excess of its agreed contribution.
+At the completion of the remediation, the agreement provides that the property will be transferred to the Company.
+The remediation project commenced in the fourth quarter of 2011 and the Company has reserved its expected remaining remediation costs of \$8.0 million and has recorded a receivable, net of cash collections, from the owner of the adjacent property of \$4.0 million as of December 31, 2011.